Home > Motherboard > Motherboard Buyer's Guide

 Being a more expensive motherboard, the IO selection is certainly more numerous.
 Just looking at the USB ports on the back, you get eight Type A USB 3.2 Gen 2, two Type C USB 3.2, and two USB 4 Type C. Allowing you to certainly not worry about having to use a USB hub in addition to just the back of your PC.
 It also has an HDMI 2.1 port on the back for onboard graphics, although the USB 4s can also be used as a display.

-There is of course connectivity there as well, with a WiFi 6E module and 2.5Gbps ethernet port.
+There is, of course, connectivity there as well, with a WiFi 6E module and 2.5 Gbps Ethernet port.
 It also fits in five gold-plated audio jacks and optical S/PDIF for a great audio setup you may want.
-Along with a convenient BIOS flashback and clear CMOS buttons to make it easier for setting up and doing any troubleshooting.
+Along with a convenient BIOS flashback and clear CMOS buttons to make it easier to set up and do any troubleshooting.

-It also has a solid choice in PCIe Gen 5 capabilities as it has two PCIe 5. x16 slots and two M.2 slots also support it (although not all compatible at the same time).
+It also has a solid choice in PCIe Gen 5 capabilities as it has two PCIe 5. x16 slots and two M.2 slots also support it (although not all are compatible at the same time).
 Gives you plenty of speed and future-proofing for any next-gen hardware you want in there.

 Best high-end motherboard for 7800X3D